Scattering and absorption by extra-dimensional black holes with GUP: Introduction

 The physics of black holes in extradimensional spacetimes has gained increasing interest in recent years.
 Moreover, it is well known that higher dimensional spacetimes contain more physical information.
 Since the black hole is not an isolated system, it interacts with its surroundings through Hawking radiation, scattering, and absorption.
 Hawking radiation from the Schwarzschild-Tangherlini black hole has been investigated in~\cite{Feng:2015jlj}.
 Thus, due to these interactions, we can explore their properties by computing the process of scattering and absorption of matter waves by black holes.
 Interest in the study of scattering by black holes has been reported by Matzner~\cite{Matzner1968}.
 Furthermore, this has stimulated several studies to investigate many aspects of the process of scattering and absorption of scalar waves by black holes~\cite{Futterman1988,Matzner:1977dn,Westervelt:1971pm,Peters:1976jx,Sanchez:1976fcl,Sanchez:1976xm,DeLogi:1977dp,Doran:2001ag,Dolan:2007ut,Crispino:2009ki,Churilov1974,Gibbons:1975kk,Page:1976df,Churilov1973,Jung:2004yh,Doran2005,Dolanprd2006,Castineiras2007,Benone:2014qaa,Das:1996we,deOliveira:2018kcq,Hai:2013ara}.
 Besides, initial work on the numerical analysis of the scattering of matter waves by black holes has been carried out by S\'anchez~\cite{Sanchez1978,NSanchez1978}.
-On the other hand, considering modified gravity models, the process of scattering matter waves by black holes has also been examined for various types of metrics~\cite{Campos:2021sff,Anacleto:2021qoe,Anacleto:2018acl,Li:2022wzi,Xing:2022emg,Bisnovatyi-Kogan:2022ujt,Zeng:2021dlj,Mourad:2021qgo,Jha:2021bue,Li:2022jda,Gogoi:2022wyv,Karmakar:2022idu,Lobos:2022jsz,Tsupko:2022yzg,Zeng:2022fdm,Heydari-Fard:2021qdc,Heydari-Fard:2021pjc,Khodadi:2021gbc,Fathi:2020sfw,Chen:2022ngd,Filho:2023etf}.
+On the other hand, considering modified gravity models, the process of scattering matter waves by black holes has also been examined for various types of metrics~\cite{Campos:2021sff,Anacleto:2021qoe,Anacleto:2018acl,Li:2022wzi,Xing:2022emg,Bisnovatyi-Kogan:2022ujt,Zeng:2021dlj,Mourad:2021qgo,Jha:2021bue,Li:2022jda,Gogoi:2022wyv,Karmakar:2022idu,Lobos:2022jsz,Tsupko:2022yzg,Zeng:2022fdm,Heydari-Fard:2021qdc,Heydari-Fard:2021pjc,Khodadi:2021gbc,Fathi:2020sfw,Chen:2022ngd,Filho:2023etf,Heidari:2023bww}.
 In addition, the analysis of the scattering of matter waves by black holes in high dimensions has been reported in~\cite{Myers:1986un,Jung:2004yn,Moura:2011rr,Marinho:2016ixt,Ahmedov:2021ohg,Singh:2017vfr,Moura:2021eln}.
+In~\cite{Tsukamoto:2014dta} the authors have studied the effects of gravitational lensing on the strong field limit in Tangherlini spacetime.